Giving to a child’s future can be very rewarding. But when giving involves a UGMA (Uniform Gift to Minors Act) account, giving can get complex.

 Ease of Use

-EarlyBird is a mobile-only platform that allows friends and family to easily contribute money that is invested for a child’s future.
+EarlyBird is a platform that allows friends and family to easily contribute money that is invested for a child’s future.
 They are a full-service RIA that focuses on custodial accounts.

 - Send gifts to children in seconds

 Robert Farrington is America’s Millennial Money Expert® and America’s Student Loan Debt Expert™, and the founder of The College Investor, a personal finance site dedicated to helping millennials escape student loan debt to start investing and building wealth for the future.
 You can learn more about him on the About Page, or on his personal site RobertFarrington.com.

 He regularly writes about investing, student loan debt, and general personal finance topics geared towards anyone wanting to earn more, get out of debt, and start building wealth for the future.